dougeby/IntuneDocs/InTuneDocs/DeployUse/wi-fi-connections-in-microsoft-intune.md

 ### Next steps

 Deploy the Wi-Fi profile to one or more groups of users or devices in your organization.

-For more information about how to deploy policies, see [Use policies to manage computers and mobile devices with Microsoft Intune](use-policies-to-manage-computers-and-mobile-devices-with-microsoft-intune.md).

 A status summary and alerts in the **Policy** workspace identify issues with the policy that require your attention.
 Additionally, a status summary appears in the **Dashboard** workspace.